iominh/minhongrails.github.io/_posts/2013-08-24-race-conditions-in-java-with-threadweaver.md

 threads.
 In other words, it allows you to precisely create and test a race condition.

 The only downside to the framework was that it used Ant.
-This meant it took a little bit of extra work to set it up since I had to download the jars and figure out the project structure.
+This meant it took a little bit of extra work to set up since I had to download the jars and figure out the project structure.
 Considering all of this, I took some time to "Mavenize" the project and put a version on Github: [https://github.com/minhongrails/ThreadWeaver](https://github.com/minhongrails/ThreadWeaver).